 Stu – Meet Archie Basil.
-A 41 year old father of three who runs his own business.
+A middle-aged father of three who runs his own business.
 Archie shared his story after a health scare that gave him the motivation to make some radical changes in the way he lived his life.
-The image above of Archie on the left was taken in August 2012 at 90 Kilos, just three months late he weighed in at 75.3 Kilos!
+The image above of Archie on the left was taken at 90 Kilos, just three months later he weighed in at 75.3 Kilos!

 Over to Archie…

 “Owing my own business I used to spend my days just sitting at my desk, missing meals which lead to binge eating and piling on weight.
 My stress levels just kept rising in proportion to my waist measurement.
 After a serious health scare I decided I needed to follow the programs I had been giving to my clients.

 The results were amazing, I lost just under 15 kilos, 23.5cm’s of my waist, over 20% body fat and my blood pressure came down from 165/97 to 113./73.
 I am now a lot more productive at work which means I have been able to allocate more time to keeping myself healthy and taking time out for my family”.

 When we first spoke, you were extremely determined to drop the weight & improve your health.
 What was the defining moment to make you turn things around, (the ah-ha moment)?

 “I felt very unwell, unhealthy and unfit.
 My time with my children was suffering as I found I didn’t have any energy to play with them.
 I would rather sit on the couch and fall asleep.
 As soon as my wife started to call me “HEART ATTACK HARRY” I knew something needed to be done.”

 Were there any particular foods that were your downfall?